sowmyamovva/NOTL-Museum-Interactive-Timeline/README.md

 The proposed timeline project that is to be developed for the Niagara On The Lake Museum will be developed using a Scrum methodology consisting of a small team of five members to ensure quality development.

 ### **Objectives**:
 An interactive timeline will be developed to allow visitors of the Niagara On The Lake Museum to learn about the history of a particular topic and history at the desired point in time.
-Users are able to select a particular time period on an interactive application by clicking and dragging their cursor.
+Users are able to select a particular time period on an interactive application by clicking and dragging their cursor or scrolling.
+With the additional features of interacting with artifacts, viewing [only] topics of interest in a detailed virtual space and decreased effort and time to introduce or manipulate information, we aim to decrease user effor and increase engagement in all manners.
+The features also make ths project a significant educational tool in making to spread more than just surface knowledge about history.

 ### **Goals**:
   1) Creating an immersive experience for users based on historical periods of Niagara